• Skip to primary navigation

 What temperature should a sheet pan be to cook a sheet pan meal?

 To cook a sheet pan dinner, preheat the oven to 425 degrees.
-Use parchment or a silicone baking mat, and make sure the baking sheet is rimmed.
+You can use parchment or a silicone baking mat to ensure the baking sheet is rimmed.

 What is shelf-stable gnocchi?